Gluten Free Diet

 Pasta or noodles

-Gluten free pasta is available in the shops
+Gluten-free pasta is available in the shops

-Rice noodles, potato noodles
+Rice noodles, sweet potato noodles, corn noodles, buck-wheat noodles

 Cross-Contamination